amiteshkushwaha7/CPP-DSA-PROGRAMS/README.md

 ## Purpose of This Repository
-This repository serves as a personal archive of my journey in learning C programming.
+This repository serves as a personal archive of my journey in learning DSA programming.
 Each folder corresponds to specific assignments or topics, and the code within is written to solve various programming challenges.

  ## Connect with Me
  If you have any questions, suggestions, or just want to connect, feel free to reach out: